girolamovurro14/Financial-Big-Data-Project-Covariance-Matrix-estimation-techniques-for-large-financial-dataset/README.md

 ## Methods

 We first compute the Covariance Estimation naively and then with each of the following methods:
-- Eigen values clipping,
+- Eigen values clipping
-- Rotationally Invariant Estimators (RIE),
+- Rotationally Invariant Estimators (RIE)
 - Average Oracle (AO)
 - Bootstrap Average linkage Hierarchical Clustering (BAHC)